Novelist John Le Carré Reflects On His Own 'Legacy' Of Spying

 LE CARRE: I think if he saw some kind of advantage - financial advantage, commercial advantage - he would make as if he was offering his services.
 Whether he would ever have done so, whether he had anything to offer, I have no idea.

+But certainly, what is true is that they were interested in him - sufficiently interested in him to send an agent to suss him out in Jermyn Street and make drawings of his office.
+And it's just completely mystifying.

-GROSS: That's so crazy that you worked for British intelligence, and yet, your father in the meantime is this kind of criminal - an arms trader, maybe, small-time arms trader, but nevertheless, and that he's maybe cooperating with East Germany.
+GROSS: That's so crazy that you worked for British intelligence, and yet, your father, in the meantime, is this kind of criminal - an arms trader, maybe, small-time arms trader, but nevertheless - and he's maybe cooperating with East Germany.
 You'd been stationed in Germany after the war.
-I mean, it's almost as if he's consciously trying to undermine everything you had tried to do (laughter).
+I mean, it's almost as if he's consciously trying to undermine everything you had tried to do.

 LE CARRE: Well, I don't think that's impossible either.
 We - I think it became - our relationship became, by the end of his life, a very hostile one.
 He'd tried to bring a lawsuit against me for failing to mention him in a BBC documentary (laughter) - failing to give him credit for putting me through these excruciatingly painful private schools that I hated.